JoaoAlexandreDuarte/1-Projeto-LP/README.md

 ## Git repository

-We worked in a private repository that will be available in this [link](https://github.com/JoaoAlexandreDuarte/1-Projeto-LP) after the deadline.
+We worked in a private repository that will be available publicly in this [link](https://github.com/JoaoAlexandreDuarte/1-Projeto-LP) after the deadline.

-## Information about who made what // Who did what?
+## Task distribution

 Everyone contributed and helped with the project, both in person and online, but below, there's a summary of each individual's contributions: